JonDemers/opcode-ssg/_posts/2014-11-04-programmatically-configure-hibernate-jpa-with-dbcp.markdown

 permalink: /tech/programmatically-configure-hibernate-jpa-with-dbcp/
 ---

 I recently had deadlock issues with c3p0 and statement caching.
-Long story short, after investigating c3p0 code, I decided to switch to [DBCP](https://commons.apache.org/proper/commons-dbcp/) (maybe I’ll write a post with the long story).
+Long story short, after investigating c3p0 code, I decided to switch to [DBCP](https://commons.apache.org/proper/commons-dbcp/) (maybe I'll write a post with the long story).

-I am not a big fan of Spring (here again, maybe I’ll write a post about that).
+I am not a big fan of Spring (here again, maybe I'll write a post about that).
 If you are like me, here is how to programmatically configure [Hibernate](https://hibernate.org/) (JPA) to use DBCP, without Spring and without JNDI.

 ```java
 package com.opcodesolutions.demo;